Would You Rather Be Drained Or Tired?

 The Compassionate Solution: Be Resourceful.
 Get curious and meet people there they are at.
 Ask permission to help and treat people like they are capable.
 You will be tired from resisting your urge to help, and your people will begin solving their own problems.

 The Myth: It’s okay to be the bad guy.
 Strength equals respect.
 Strong arm people if necessary because it’s your duty to get things done no matter what.
+During crisis sometimes you just need to bring the hammer down to push through.

 The Drain: Everything becomes a battle and collateral damage is the norm.
+Now everyone is drained.

 The Compassionate Solution: Be Persistent.
 Communicate what’s important.
 Be a role-model and ask people to step up.
 Follow through on commitments and consequences with dignity and respect.
 You will be tired and you will experience more ownership and loyalty.